 The 1991 Resource Management Act made local authorities responsible for handling natural hazards in their area.
-Because there are 86 local authorities, the 2002 Civil Defence Emergency Management Act requires neighbouring regions to pool civil defence resources.
-For large-scale disasters the Ministry of Civil Defence and Emergency Management co-ordinates national assistance.
+Because there were 86 local authorities, the 2002 Civil Defence Emergency Management Act required neighbouring regions to pool civil defence resources.
+During large-scale disasters the National Emergency Management Agency co-ordinates assistance.

-The goals of local emergency management in New Zealand are sometimes summed up as the four Rs: reduction, readiness, response and recovery.
+The goals of local emergency management in New Zealand have been summed up as the four Rs: reduction, readiness, response and recovery.

 The 1929 Murchison and 1931 Napier earthquakes made the country aware of the need for a national organisation to assist during major emergencies.
 The 1932 Public Safety Conservation Act, passed after riots had occurred in major cities, allowed the government to declare a state of emergency when public safety or public order was likely to be threatened.
 There were no provisions, however, for organisations to plan for disasters.

 The Emergency Precautions Scheme was set up in the shadow of the Second World War.
 Volunteers were organised and trained to deal with air raids, fires, poison-gas attacks and earthquakes.
 Interest in civil defence diminished after the Second World War, but was renewed with fears of nuclear war.